SysKitTeam/docs-securitymanager/get-to-know-security-manager/users-screen.md

 ### Audit tab

 The **Audit** tab on the Single User report will show you all activities and actions performed by a particular user.
 This can be useful if you want to track the behavior of your external users, e.g. track their every click and what they’ve looked and modified.
+Here you can easily track Azure AD user administration activities such as, **user license changes** and other configuration settings related to **managing passwords**, **logins**, **devices**, etc.

 Audited activities include: